 COVID-19 is a dangerous disease that has caused a lot of concern within companies worldwide.
 While there are many steps you can proactively take to limit the risk of a COVID-19 outbreak, what do you do if it happens?
 Curbing the fear and concern among employees, keeping them safe, and staying on track with your business goals can be difficult without an action place.
-Here’s what you need to know about handling a COVID-19 outbreak among the workforce.
+Here’s what you need to know about handling a COVID-19 outbreak in the workforce.

 Identify Who Should Self-Isolate